Skip to Content

 Explore the diverse landscapes of this beautiful state, where melodies from vibrant feathers fill the air, inviting you to immerse yourself in the captivating world of winged wonders.
 West Virginia’s rich tapestry of habitats, from woodlands to gardens, provides a haven for a stunning array of common backyard birds.

-Engage your senses as you observe the Northern Cardinal‘s playful presence atop wires, the American Crow’s striking black and white plumage in mature forests, or the Blue Jay’s raucous calls resonating in woodland edges.
+Engage your senses as you observe the Northern Cardinal’s playful presence atop wires, the American Crow’s striking black and white plumage in mature forests, or the Blue Jay’s raucous calls resonating in woodland edges, a hallmark of their complex social systems.

 Capture these moments through birding photography tips that reveal the intricate beauty of each species.
 While delighting in the familiar company of American Robins and Song Sparrows, discover the thrill of attracting rare species to your backyard oasis.